h4kuna/fio/README.md

 token = zyxuvtsrfd
 ```

-### FioFactory
-This object help you create instances of FioPay and FioRead.
+FioFactory class help you create instances of classes FioPay and FioRead.

 ```php
 use h4kuna\Fio;